Missing Link #22 - Dock Park and St Michael's Bridge Crossing

 The Dock Park crossing is another of those ‘low hanging fruit’ issues.
 The council have acknowledged that that the crossing is unsuitable for the level of usage it gets and inaccessible to many cycles and mobility aids especially when it’s busy.
 For this reason, Cycling Dumfries have stopped using Dock Park as the staring point for our rides.

-This is not any old crossing.
+View across the crossing looking towards Dock Park with a family pushing a pram and two cyclists attempting to cross This is not any old crossing.
 Dumfries is rightly proud of Dock Park.
 It’s a vital green space for the people of the town and a commuting route.
 It’s also part of the National Cycle Network and the gateway into town for touring cyclists from the east.
 The traffic light cycles were set when the infirmary was at Mountainhall and traffic in this part of town was much worse.
 The infirmary has long since moved and we have an opportunity to take back some of that time for pedestrians and cyclists.
+Cyclists including families with children on childseats attempting to negotiate an island in the middle of the crossing

 Missing Links is an initiative of Cycling Dumfries.